-By focusing on their lived experiences, organizations realize healthier outcomes.
-These outcomes include an improved bottom line, sustainable and stable growth, improved wellness, and positive social impact.
-I work with organizations to eliminate a variety of today's common workplace pathologies, including financial short-termism, management socio/psychopathy and narcissism, presenteeism, and resistance.
+Organizations that focus on improved experience at work realize healthier outcomes and contribute to broader social good.
+This includes a stronger bottom line, sustainable and stable growth, and wellness.
+I work with organizations to eliminate a variety of today's common workplace pathologies, including financial short-termism, management socio/psychopathy and narcissism, presenteeism, alienation, and resistance.

 Much of my academic research focuses on “alternative” organizational design and approaches.
 I have found this directly informs and helps the above consulting.
 What we may consider alternative in today’s contemporary economy was mainstream or common in eras past.
 Learning from this large body of experience is useful to present-day organizations.